flame-engine/flame/doc/images.md

 The render method will do nothing while the sprite has not been loaded, so you don't need to worry.
 The image is cached in the `Images` class, so you can safely create many sprites with the same fileName.

+Sprites can also be used as widgets, to do so, just use `Flame.util.spriteAsWidget`

+A complete example of using sprite as widegets can be found [here](examples/animation_widget).

 ## Svg

 Flame provides a simple API to render SVG images on your game.